Biden vows to reopen most schools after 1st 100 days on job

 WASHINGTON (AP) — Joe Biden pledged Tuesday to bring the coronavirus pandemic under enough control to open most of the nation’s schools during his first 100 days as president — going much further on the issue than he has in the past, even while warning that the U.S. is facing a “dark winter.”

-The president-elect said that promise is dependent on Congress providing sufficient funding to protect students, teachers and campus staff.
+The president-elect said that promise is dependent on Congress providing sufficient funding to protect returning students, teachers and campus staff.
 He made it during an event in Delaware to introduce a team of health experts set to help the new administration combat a virus that has already killed more than 285,000 Americans.

+The first coronavirus vaccine, from drugmaker Pfizer, is expected to be endorsed by a panel of Food and Drug Administration advisers as soon as this week, with delivery of 100 million doses — enough for 50 million Americans — expected in coming months.

-Biden said he plans to distribute at least 100 million vaccines during his first 100 days in the White House and will seek to reopen most of the nation’s schools over the same period.
+Biden said he’d call for all Americans to wear masks for 100 days and would distribute at least 100 million vaccines during his first 100 days in the White House, in addition to seeking to reopen most of the nation’s schools over the same period.

 “It should be a national priority to get our kids back into school and keep them in school,” Biden said.
 “If Congress provides the funding, we need to protect students, educators and staff.
 If states and cities put strong public health measures in place that we all follow, then my team will work to see that the majority of our schools can be open by the end of my first 100 days.”

+There were 130,930 K-12 schools in the U.S. in the 2017-18 school year, according to the latest data from the Education Department.
+At least half of those would have to resume in-person learning by the end of April for Biden to make good on his pledge, assuming sufficient funding is approved.

 Biden provided few details on how he will achieve that goal except to say that officials will prioritize getting vaccines to educators “as soon as possible” after health care personnel and people in long-term care facilities have gotten them.

 While still a candidate, Biden released a plan in July for resuming in-person classroom instruction during the pandemic that promised to send Congress an emergency funding package to help schools reopen with a price tag worth up to $30 billion.

 That plan said final decisions on reopening schools would fall to state and local officials but nonetheless promised to enlist federal agencies to establish “basic, objective criteria” for doing so.
 Those included districts securing necessary funding to reconfigure classrooms for better social distancing, procuring protective equipment and devising plans to accommodate at-risk teachers and students.

+“It’s a great idea and I very much support it, but the conditions that were made are absolutely essential, No. 1 being funding,” executive director Dan Domenech said.
+“We’ve been asking for that money for the entire year, and it hasn’t come forth.”

+Meanwhile, the task of reopening schools has continued to become more difficult as the virus continues to spread, Domenech said.
+As cases climb across the country, most of the nation’s schools are operating online, he said, with only a third offering classes in-person.

-His schools pledge was an optimistic note in what was otherwise a speech that included a lot of dire warnings.
-Biden said that, after nearly nine months of living with the pandemic, Americans are “at risk of becoming numb to its toll on us” and resigned to accepting “the death, the pain and the sorrow.”
+Indeed, Biden’s schools pledge was an optimistic note in a speech that otherwise included a lot of dire warnings.
+The president-elect said that, after nearly nine months of living with the pandemic, Americans are “at risk of becoming numb to its toll on us” and resigned to accepting “the death, the pain and the sorrow.”

 “We’re in a very dark winter.
 Things may well get worse before they get better,” Biden said.
 “A vaccine may soon be available.
 We need to level with one another.
 It will take longer than we would like to distribute it to all corners of the country.” ___